ISSOtm/gb-asm-tutorial-old/README.md

 An online Game Boy assembly programming tutorial, hosted at https://eldred.fr/gb-asm-tutorial.

+## Structure

+The `docs` folder is what is served publicly.
+(Note: GitHub Pages only considers the `master` branch's `docs` folder.)

+The `src` folder contains all "source" HTML files, sorted by language.
+(This hierarchy is **not** preserved in the `docs` folder due to historical reasons).
+Each of those files contains a page's "main content" (ie. not the navigation, header, etc. HTML; this is taken care of by the build script)

+Files in the root of the repo are for converting the pages only (plus this README for obvious reasons).

 ## Building

-The "output" is located in the `docs` folder, which is what is served publicly.
-(Note: GitHub Pages only considers the `master` branch's `docs` folder.)

-The `.html` files in that folder's root are **auto-generated** (and thus shouldn't be edited manually).
-To re-generate them, run the `build.py` Python script.
-(May not work with Python 2).

-The page's contents are located in the `src` folder.
-They are inserted into the `template.html` file, alongside a few other generated HTML snippets.
-The structure of the tutorial is contained within the `structure.json` file.
+To convert files from the `src` folder to `docs`, run `build.py`.
+Python 3 is required.

+### Missing pages

+If a page isn't present in a given language, a fallback will be generated offering to read it in another language.
+This is intended for pages that haven't been translated yet.

-## The structure
+## `properties.json`

+This file is read by `build.py` to determine what pages to convert.

+### `structure` attribute

 Each element MUST contain a `leaf` boolean attribute.
 If that attribute is `true`, then it is a leaf; otherwise it's not.